-- costs to decommission, remove and dispose of old equipment - purchase of equipment or components to help an existing system run more efficiently - design, and reasonable installation costs of eligible equipment - commissioning or tuning of equipment installed or modified as part of the project, and any related equipment that is affected by the project - building permits or approval costs to install equipment, where required - staff training that directly supports the achievement of project outcomes - financial auditing of project expenditure, the cost of an independent audit of project expenditure (where we request one) up to a maximum of 1 per cent of total eligible project expenditure - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
+- costs to decommission, remove and dispose of old equipment - purchase of equipment or components to help an existing system run more efficiently - design, and reasonable installation costs of eligible equipment - commissioning or tuning of equipment installed or modified as part of the project, and any related equipment that is affected by the project - building permits or approval costs to install equipment, where required - up to two emission audits (one at the commencement of the project to set baseline and one at the end of the project to confirm outcomes). - staff training that directly supports the achievement of project outcomes - financial auditing of project expenditure, the cost of an independent audit of project expenditure (where we request one) up to a maximum of 1 per cent of total eligible project expenditure - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
 However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - contingency costs up to a maximum of 10 per cent of the eligible project costs.
 Note that we make payments based on actual costs incurred.